Skip to main content

 2. Choose the relevant asset type tab.

-3. Click on "Filter" and specify the condition as "Assets > Connector is Veracode SAST"
+3. Click on "Filter" and specify the condition as "Assets > Connector is Veracode"

 You can add more filters to narrow down your search further.